Load Word Document Java & Edit Form Fields using GroupDocs.Editor

 Quick Answers

-- Can I process password‑protected files?
-Yes—use
+- Can I open password‑protected files?
+Yes—set the password via

 Why Use GroupDocs.Editor for Java?